 Quick and Easy to Apply for a $2,000 Scholarship

 Parent Information Is Not Required for Independent Students

+If the student is considered independent, parental information is not required on the FAFSA.
+If the student is an orphan (both parents dead), in foster care or a ward of the court at any time after reaching 13 years of age or older, the student is considered independent, even if the student is subsequently adopted.
+An incarcerated student is not considered a ward of the court.
+A student who is a ward of the court does not remain in the legal custody of the student's parents.
 A student who is an emancipated minor or in a legal guardianship prior to reaching the age of majority is considered to be independent.
 These statuses are prone to misinterpretation.
 The term "emancipation", for example, is often used in reference to the termination of child support when a child reaches the age of majority (as opposed to prior to reaching the age of majority); such a child is not considered independent.
 The student's status as an emancipated minor must have been ordered by a court of competent jurisdiction in the student's state of legal residence.
 Likewise, the student's placement in a legal guardianship must have been ordered by a court of competent jurisdiction in the student's state of legal residence.
 The legal guardianship or emancipation must have been adjudicated by a court, not an attorney.